HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/ldap_configuration.md

 ---
 id: ldap-configuration
-title: LDAP Configuration
+title: Configuring LDAP
 ---

 ## Introduction

-This guide provides instructions for configuring an LDAP registry in HCL Digital Experience (DX) on Liberty.
-We will cover how to integrate an LDAP server with the DX WebEngine using HELM.
+This guide provides instructions for configuring an (Lightweight Directory Access Protocol) LDAP registry in HCL Digital Experience (DX) Compose.
+This covers how to integrate an LDAP server with the WebEngine container using Helm.

-### LDAP Configuration in the values.yaml
+### LDAP configuration in the `values.yaml`

-Below is an example snippet for configuring the DX WebEngine server to use an LDAP server.
-The `host`, `port`, `baseDN`, `bindDN`, and `bindPassword` will need to be replaced with the proper values of the LDAP server.
+Refer to the following sample snippet to configure the DX WebEngine server to use an LDAP server.

 ```yaml
 configuration:
   webEngine: